LeadWoods0902/DandD_Nightmare_Plague/Recaps/Main Narrative Recap.md

 ## Owain Moss
 ### Description
 The lord of the Mossiet Duchy & Commander of the border guard.
 Owain, militarily, ranks only second to Commander Niahl, the pair seemingly share a conflicted history.

+Owain appears to be an older man but still retains an air of youthful
 ### Highlights
 ### Class
 A variant of fighter